Anthrenocerus australis

-Anthrenocerus australis is a species of beetle belonging to the Dermestidae family.
-It is commonly known as the Australian carpet beetle and is one of the most researched of the thirty-one species in the Anthrenocerus genus.
+Anthrenocerus australis, commonly known as the Australian carpet beetle, is a species of beetle belonging to the Dermestidae family.
+It is one of the most researched of the thirty-one species in the genus Anthrenocerus.
 This is generally attributed to its prevalence throughout Australia and New Zealand and the negative economic and agricultural impact it has as a pest.
 It is the larvae that causes damage to products, not the adult beetle.
 The total life cycle of this insect is around three years, most of which is spent as a larva.
 Once the beetle reaches maturity, it only lives for between two and six weeks.

 Physical description

 The adult A. australis is a dark brown and black oval beetle, which grows to be around 2.2-2.5mm long.
 At the front of the head are two small eyes and a pair of antennae.
 Below are six outward facing legs and a mouth.
 The back of the beetle's body has a hardened shell to provide protection for the delicate wings which retract beneath when the beetle is not in flight.
 When disturbed or threatened the beetle will freeze up and fold their legs into their body.

 The A. australis larvae are hairy and stretched to form an eruciform (caterpillar-like) shape.
-They are “grub-like”and can grow up to 7mm long, have a head and mouth with six legs at the front of the body and an extended abdomen.
+They are "grub-like"and can grow up to 7mm long, have a head and mouth with six legs at the front of the body and an extended abdomen.
 The larvae are covered in spicisetae which are long hairs that provide protection for the adolescent against predators.
 Upon perceiving a threat, the hairs are erected to sharp needles, and lodge themselves into the predator.
-A notable feature of the A. australis larvae is their white and tan “colourful and distinctive patterned” complete setal bands.
+A notable feature of the A. australis larvae is their white and tan "colourful and distinctive patterned" complete setal bands.

-Life Cycle
+Life cycle

 After mating, the female flies to a location where the eggs are hidden and safe and, when hatched, the larvae can feed on.
-Capable of laying up to forty tiny “oval shaped and cream coloured eggs”, smaller than one millimetre, the female lays each egg at a different location in crevasses of fibrous or animal products such as wool, cotton, or the hair and skin of dead animals.
+Capable of laying up to forty tiny "oval shaped and cream coloured eggs", smaller than one millimetre, the female lays each egg at a different location in crevasses of fibrous or animal products such as wool, cotton, or the hair and skin of dead animals.
 The eggs are laid separately for maximum probability of survival and generally take between ten and twenty days to hatch.
 The female chooses insulated and well protected commodities to lay their eggs, so upon hatching, the larvae has a source of food.
 Larvae hatch from eggs in the spring and early summer.
 Once hatched, the larvae burrow into the material they were laid in and feed.
-Larvae are scavengers and prefer consuming natural fibres such as “silk, leather, feathers, wool and hair; and plant fibres such as cotton and other foodstuffs.
-Larvae also feed on the skin and hair of dead animals and insects; and spiders’ webs”.
+Larvae are scavengers and prefer consuming natural fibres such as "silk, leather, feathers, wool and hair; and plant fibres such as cotton and other foodstuffs.
+Larvae also feed on the skin and hair of dead animals and insects; and spiders' webs".